manudev0004/ui-wot/packages/components/src/components/ui-toggle/readme.md

 ### `getValue(includeMetadata?: boolean) => Promise<boolean | { value: boolean; lastUpdated?: number; status: string; error?: string; }>`

 Get the current toggle value with optional metadata.
-Use this method to read the current state and optionally get additional information.

 #### Parameters